 Both my uncle and the State violated her rights by treating her as an incubator, a thing, an object to be used and abused, instead of as a human being with inalienable rights to bodily integrity.
-Such action pretends to protect the fetus, whom some people inaccurately describe as an “unborn child,” but actually protects only the unjust domination of women.
+Such action pretends to protect the fetus, that some people inaccurately describe as an “unborn child,” but actually protects only the unjust domination of women.
 My uncle’s interests overwhelmed Elena’s, and the State sanctioned this takeover.
 The fact that Elena was Mexican and poor, in addition to being female, made it harder for her to resist this assault.

 US courts have frequently ruled in favor of men’s constitutional rights to bodily integrity, but not women’s.
 For example, in the case of McFall v.
 Shimp (1979), the court protected the bodily integrity of a man who refused to donate his bone marrow to his cousin, who needed it in order to live.
 The court ruled that the man was an “embodied subject” and allowed the cousin to die of aplastic anemia.
 In a similar case, a Seattle woman who pressed the court to force the father of her leukemic child to donate his bone marrow was denied.
 His right to bodily integrity overruled the dying child’s need.